Marcos-Fernando/AnnoTEP/README.md

 **Step 4.** When you access 127.0.0.1:5000 you will see a version of the AnnoTEP platform similar to the WEB version.

-* If you want to run tests, you can download the file _Arabidopsis thaliana_ (Chromosome 4) `AtChr4.fasta` from the repository. **Its SINE and LINE annotation can take 5 minutes and its complete annotation can take between 30 and 50 minutes if 10 threads are used for the operations**.
+* If you want to run tests, you can download the file _Arabidopsis thaliana_ (Chromosome 4) `AtChr4.fasta` from the repository. **The annotation process can take 1 hour if 10 threads are used.**.

-* This version includes a field for the number of threads to be used.
-This option is only valid in the full annotation, and it is recommended to have at least 4 threads on your machine. **Please note that the fewer the threads, the longer it will take to analyze the element.**
+* This version includes a field for the number of threads when using and it is recommended that you have at least 4 threads on your machine. **Please note that the fewer the threads, the longer it will take to analyze the element.**

-* The type of annotation and the results obtained are explained in section [Results Container](#results-container)

 **Step 5.** Within the interface you can enter your data such as: email, genome and annotation type and send it for analysis.
-When the work is completed without any errors, you will receive an e-mail informing you that the results are available in the directory entered in ``-v {folder}``.
+When the work is completed without any errors, you will receive an e-mail informing you that the results are available in the directory entered in ``-v {folder-results}``.

 **Step 6:** You can follow the progress of the annotation via the Docker logs.
    * In the terminal, type ``docker ps``.
    * A list of active containers will appear.
 Select the ``CONTAINER ID`` of the AnnoTEP image.
-   * With the ID copied, type and paste: ``docker logs {CONTAINER ID}``.
+   * With the ID copied, type and paste: ``docker logs -f {CONTAINER ID}``.

 **Important2**: Avoid shutting down the machine during the process, as this could interrupt the data analysis.
 Even when using the web system, processing takes place locally on your machine.